IMB9270 – Quantitative biology, or mathematics is biology’s next microscope

-Applicants who are admitted to a PhD programme at UiO can apply in StudentWeb in from June 26.
+Applicants who are admitted to a PhD programme at UiO can apply in StudentWeb from December 1.

 Applicants who are not admitted to a PhD programme at UiO must apply for a right to study in SøknadsWeb before they can apply for PhD courses in medicine and health sciences.

 Bachelor level in biology, physics, informatics or medicine.

 The present course intends to invite research students in biology, medicine, physics and informatics to meet and discuss some selected topics relevant to quantitative biology.
 The course will consist of four sections, each of a half day, dealing with a specific theme.
 Introductions to biological and mathematical aspects of the theme will be given as lectures.
 The specific theme will then be illustrated by a recent high quality original paper, which will form the basis for discussions in smaller group of maximum 8 students.
 The lecturers at the course will serve as group leaders.
 Their role will be mainly facilitating the discussion.
 The participants will have to read the papers before the course.
 When registering for the course, the participants should provide their e-mail addresses, as well as information about their main field of expertise.
 The course administration will put together groups consisting of participants with as varied background as possible.
 The last 30 minutes of each session is concluded in plenum, where one person from each discussion group gives a short summary of the discussion in the group, allowing for comments from participants from other groups.

 You have to participate in at least 80 % of the teaching to be allowed to take the exam.
 Attendance will be registered.

 There will be a course exam at the end of the course, which will take immediately after the course has ended, and at the school.
 The exam covers all major themes covered by the course, and is intended to take 30 minutes to complete.
 Examination language is English.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.